KammutierSpule/kicad3Dmodels/README.md

 # kicad3Dmodels
-Tool for generation of 3D VRML models for KiCad based on 3D CAD seed models
+Tool for generation of 3D VRML models for KiCad based on 3D CAD seed models The main propose of this generator is to create models for each different values of the components (eg: different resistor color codes or SMD digit values)

 > NOTE: The WRL files can only be used by the (upcoming) version 5 of KiCad or with the Nightly Development Builds version.